SwisscomTrustServices/AIS-Postman-Samples/docs/Q-&-A-all-topics-English.md

   https://pki.goog/faq/#faq-32
   </details>

-   **17. Why is the request is failing with an AuthenticationFailed message, stating that the SSL certificate check failed even though the certificate is already added to the customer?**
+   **17. Why is the request failing with an AuthenticationFailed message, stating that the SSL certificate check failed even though the certificate is already added to the customer?**
  <details><summary>
   Click to see the answer.
   </summary>